Russia rains missiles on recaptured Ukrainian city

 “They lived so well, they lived differently,” she told The Associated Press.
 “But they died in one day.”

-A barrage of missiles struck the recently liberated city of Kherson for the second day Friday in a marked escalation of attacks since Russia withdrew from the city two weeks ago.
+A barrage of missiles struck the recently liberated city of Kherson for the second day Friday in a marked escalation of attacks since Russia withdrew from the city two weeks ago following an eight-month occupation.
+It comes as Russia has stepped up bombardment of Ukraine’s power grid and other critical civilian infrastructure in a bid to tighten the screw on Kyiv.
+Officials estimate that around 50% of Ukraine’s energy facilities have been damaged in the recent strikes.

-The city was shelled 17 times before midday Thursday, and strikes continued into the evening, killing at least four people and injuring 10, according to Kherson’s military administration.
+The Ukrainian governor of Kherson, Yaroslav Yanushevych, said Friday that Russian shelling attacks killed 10 civilians and wounded 54 others the previous day, with two neighborhoods in the city of Kherson coming “under massive artillery fire.”

 Soldiers in the region had warned that Kherson would face intensified strikes as Russian troops dig in across the Dnieper River.

 Scores of people were injured in the strikes that hit residential and commercial buildings, lighting some on fire, blowing ash into the air and littering the streets with shattered glass.
 The attacks wrought destruction on some residential neighborhoods not previously hit in the war that has just entered its tenth month.

 After Kristenko’s parents were hit, she tried to call an ambulance but there was no phone network, she said.
-Her 66-year-old father was clutching his stomach wound and screaming “it hurts so much I’m doing to die,” she said.
+Her 66-year-old father was clutching his abdominal wound and screaming “it hurts so much I’m doing to die,” she said.
 He eventually was taken by ambulance to the hospital but died during surgery.

 On Friday morning people sifted through what little remained of their destroyed houses and shops.
 Containers of food lined the floor of a shattered meat store, while across the street customers lined up at a coffee shop where residents said four people died the night before.